cpiprint/Peersuite/README.md

 This is the initial public release, happy to check out some PRs

-Usage: You can visit https://peersuite.space, download the files and run them yourself, or grab an executable from releases.
+Usage: You can use https://peersuite.space online, download the files and run them yourself, or grab an executable from releases.